 Some experts believe that the use of corticosteroid injections should be delayed for as long as possible, and there is little evidence to suggest that this is an effective treatment.
 However, they may help to reduce pain, thereby allowing you to do your physiotherapy and rehabilitation more effectively.

 After having a corticosteroid injection, you may experience side effects at the site of the injection, including:

 Having too many corticosteroid injections can damage your shoulder.
 Therefore, you may only be able to have this treatment up to three times in the same shoulder in one year.

-Read about corticosteroids for more information about this type of medication.
+Read about corticosteroids for more information.

 Hyaluronate is another medicine that can be injected into your shoulder to treat shoulder pain.
 One review of a number of studies found that hyaluronate was effective at reducing pain.

 However, the National Institute for Health and Care Excellence (NICE) does not recommend hyaluronate to treat osteoarthritis (a condition that affects the joints).
 It found that hyaluronate only helped a little and that corticosteroid injections were a better treatment choice.
 Therefore, hyaluronate may not be used for this condition.